micrabom/micrabom/README.md

 ## QA Engineer | Developer | Designer

 I'm Rab from Philippines, and I do QA Testing and Development.
-I am currently studying automation, as well as working in WordPress.
+I am currently studying javascript, as well as working in WordPress.
 I also enjoy Graphic Design and Admin Support.

 - 🌱 I’m currently learning web development in laravel and reactjs🤣
-- 👯 I’m looking to collaborate with other qa tester
+- 👯 I’m looking to collaborate with other programmer
-- 🥅 2022 Goals: To master selenium automation using C#/Python
+- 🥅 2022 Goals: To master and find a job in programming
 - ⚡ Fun fact: I love basketball and play bass / drums

 ### Connect with me: